shipengcheng1230/Quaycle.jl/README.md

 ## Developing
 At the current stage, I am implementing script-like code-snippets under [Demos](https://github.com/shipengcheng1230/JuEQ.jl/tree/master/demos) for various specific simulation problems.
 This will be served as guidance for the package development, especially for type systems in this package.
+The demos, not fully tested, are mainly focued on usability, however, at a moderate consideration on performance.

 ## Supporting